-Carbon monoxide attaches to red blood cells, robbing oxygen from your body it needs to survive.
-It mixes with these cells nearly 200 times more smoothly than oxygen, leading to a condition known as carboxyhemoglobin saturation.
+Carbon monoxide attaches to red blood cells, stealing oxygen from your body it needs to survive.
+It blends with these cells over 200 times more smoothly than oxygen, leading to a condition known as carboxyhemoglobin saturation.

 Carbon monoxide, in place of oxygen, then gets brought to the essential organs through the bloodstream.
 Simply put, carbon monoxide deprives your body of oxygen.
-Organs have to have oxygen; when they don’t have it, they begin to suffocate.
+Organs require oxygen; when they don’t have it, they begin to suffocate.

-Your body takes a long time to get rid of carbon monoxide; however, it can be absorbed much more rapidly.
+Your body takes a long time to eradicate carbon monoxide; however, it can be absorbed much more quickly.